apache/lucene-solr/solr/contrib/ltr/README.md

     }
 }
 ```
-This is an example of a toy LambdaMART.
-Type specifies the class to be using to
+This is an example of a toy Multiple Additive Trees.
+Class specifies the class to be using to
-interpret the model (LambdaMARTModel in the case of LambdaMART).
+interpret the model.
 Name is the
 model identifier you will use when making request to the ltr framework.
 Features specifies the feature space that you want extracted when using this
 model.
 All features that appear in the model params will be used for scoring and
 must appear in the features list.
 You can add extra features to the features
 list that will be computed but not used in the model for scoring, which can
 be useful for logging.
-Params are the LambdaMART specific parameters.
+Params are the Multiple Additive Trees specific parameters.
 In this
 case we have 2 trees, one with 3 leaf nodes and one with 1 leaf node.

-A good library for training LambdaMART ( http://sourceforge.net/p/lemur/wiki/RankLib/ ).
+A good library for training LambdaMART, an example of Multiple Additive Trees, is ( http://sourceforge.net/p/lemur/wiki/RankLib/ ).
 You will need to convert the RankLib model format to the format specified above.

 # Deploy Models and Features